Elastic (NYSE:ESTC) Updates FY 2023 Earnings Guidance

 Elastic (NYSE:ESTC – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of -$0.31–$0.25 for the period, compared to the consensus earnings per share estimate of -$0.31.
 The company issued revenue guidance of $1.08 billion-$1.09 billion, compared to the consensus revenue estimate of $1.08 billion.
 Elastic also updated its Q2 2023 guidance to -$0.11–$0.09 EPS.

-ESTC has been the subject of a number of research analyst reports.
-Monness Crespi & Hardt cut shares of Elastic from a buy rating to a neutral rating in a report on Thursday, August 11th.
-Canaccord Genuity Group began coverage on shares of Elastic in a research report on Thursday, July 7th.
-They issued a buy rating and a $100.00 target price on the stock.
-Truist Financial decreased their price target on shares of Elastic from $110.00 to $105.00 and set a buy rating on the stock in a research note on Monday, July 18th.
-Stifel Nicolaus reduced their target price on shares of Elastic from $125.00 to $100.00 in a research note on Thursday, June 2nd.
-Finally, Barclays lifted their price target on shares of Elastic from $90.00 to $105.00 and gave the company an overweight rating in a research report on Tuesday, August 16th.
-Four equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock has an average rating of Moderate Buy and a consensus price target of $123.85.
+ESTC has been the topic of a number of recent research reports.
+Monness Crespi & Hardt downgraded Elastic from a buy rating to a neutral rating in a research report on Thursday, August 11th.
+Canaccord Genuity Group initiated coverage on Elastic in a research report on Thursday, July 7th.
+They set a buy rating and a $100.00 price objective on the stock.
+Barclays upped their price objective on Elastic from $90.00 to $105.00 and gave the company an overweight rating in a research report on Tuesday, August 16th.
+Stifel Nicolaus reduced their price target on Elastic from $125.00 to $100.00 in a report on Thursday, June 2nd.
+Finally, Piper Sandler increased their price target on Elastic from $85.00 to $95.00 and gave the stock an overweight rating in a report on Friday, August 26th.
+Four analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of Moderate Buy and an average target price of $126.15.

 About Elastic